 Considered the greatest movie by the greatest Swedish filmmaker, Wild Strawberries is a meditation on the purpose of human existence.

-In our age of technological overstimulation, it can be easy to forget that we are inherently part of nature—and, like nature, we are all synced to certain rhythms and cycles.
+In our modern age of technological overstimulation, it can be easy to forget that we are inherently part of nature—and, like nature, we are all synced to certain rhythms and cycles.

 This title doesn't just refer to weather but also human life.
 The five segments take us through the journey of a Buddhist monk in Korea, from childhood through to old age.

 When we return to Spring, the now-master completes his cycle and hands the baton to a new apprentice.
 In doing so, Ki-duk paints a profound image of tranquility and longevity, relying on symbols rather than heavy exposition to inspire us.

 6. Ikiru (1952)

 Drama (2h 23m)